-These blocks are predominantly observed in showers that are made of steel or other metals.
+These clogs are predominantly observed in showers that are made of steel or other metals.
 They happen usually due to the deposition of minerals inside the shower.
-There are few other reasons like the coverage by mildew or when something gets stuck inside the holes of the shower but they are all secondary reasons.
+There are a few other reasons like the coverage by mildew or when something gets stuck inside the holes of the shower but they are all secondary reasons.

 - Continuous deposition of the minerals presents inside water in the taps due to constant usage.